18 Engineering Resume Examples & Templates (Writing Guide)

 Follow Standard Formatting Instructions

-Almost all engineering resumes should have standard formatting to make them as effective as possible:
+Almost all resumes for engineering should have standard formatting to make them as effective as possible:

-• Choose an aesthetically pleasing resume template to start as the base.
+• Choose an aesthetically pleasing template to start as the base.

 • Choose the correct format.
 We suggest the reverse-chronological format if you are unsure.